ModelOriented/modelStudio/README.md

 The `modelStudio` package **automates the explanatory analysis of machine learning predictive models**.
 It generates advanced interactive model explanations in the form of a **serverless HTML site** with only one line of code.
 This tool is model-agnostic, therefore compatible with most of the black-box predictive models and frameworks (e.g.&nbsp;`mlr/mlr3`, `xgboost`, `caret`, `h2o`, `parsnip`, `tidymodels`, `scikit-learn`, `lightgbm`, `keras/tensorflow`).

 The main `modelStudio()` function computes various (instance and model-level) explanations and produces a&nbsp;**customisable dashboard**, which consists of multiple panels for plots with their short descriptions.
-Easily&nbsp;**save**&nbsp; the dashboard and&nbsp;**share** it with others.
+It is possible to easily **save** the dashboard and&nbsp;**share** it with others.
 Tools for [Explanatory Model Analysis](https://ema.drwhy.ai/) unite with tools for Exploratory Data Analysis to give a broad overview of the model behavior.

 <p align="center"><b>
 <a href="https://rai-covid.drwhy.ai">explain COVID-19<a> &emsp;